OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-angular.md

 ## Explore the project

-The add-in project that you've created with the Yeoman generator contains sample code for a very basic task pane add-in.
+The add-in project that you've created with the Yeoman generator contains sample code for a basic task pane add-in.
 If you'd like to explore the key components of your add-in project, open the project in your code editor and review the files listed below.
 When you're ready to try out your add-in, proceed to the next section.

 - The **manifest.xml** file in the root directory of the project defines the settings and capabilities of the add-in.
+To learn more about the **manifest.xml** file, see [Office Add-ins XML manifest](../develop/add-in-manifests.md).
 - The **./src/taskpane/app/app.component.html** file contains the HTML markup for the task pane.
 - The **./src/taskpane/taskpane.css** file contains the CSS that's applied to content in the task pane.
 - The **./src/taskpane/app/app.component.ts** file contains the Office JavaScript API code that facilitates interaction between the task pane and Excel.